hhcgit/capstone-client-publish/README.md

 <h2>Project Name: Cactus Head</h2>

+<h3>Description:</h3>
-<p>Description: A website use for searching plant via scientific and common name, and redirect to it's source page where one can get more information about the plant.</p>
+<p>A website use for searching plant via scientific and common name, and redirect to it's source page where one can get more information about the plant.</p>

 <h3>Demo Credential:</h3>